 Before you uncork the wine, remove the capsule and clean the neck and shoulder of the bottle

 As you decant you need to see what’s happening in the bottle shoulder and neck (more of this shortly).

 Before you start decanting, get a candle, or a torch, and make sure the light source is positioned to shine through the wine neck as you are pouring.

 Yes, this is it, you’re decanting!
 There’s nothing particularly to think about here, just make sure you are pouring slow and steady.
 Keep pouring until you see the swirl of sediment collecting in the shoulder of the bottle.
 If any arrowheads of sediment start appearing in the wine running through the neck of the bottle you are going too far (remember you want the wine to pour clear and bright).
 You would generally expect no more than 1/2 an inch of sediment laden wine to be left in the bottle at the end of this stage.

-Some people use wire mesh (note this needs to be very fine), muslin cloth or coffee filters in a funnel throughout the decanting process to remove wine sediment.
+Some people use wire mesh (note this needs to be very fine), muslin cloth (we use this butter muslin) or coffee filters in a funnel throughout the decanting process to remove wine sediment.
 This can strip the wine of its character and is not recommended by The Tasting Quarter.
 For our wine tasting events we use muslin at the end of the decanting process, a foolproof approach which extracts every last drop.

 If a wine is 20ish + years old it may be delicate (in the wine trade this is known as “ghost in the glass”).
 In this case decant the wine just before drinking.

 Just follow the process above and let the wine stand for 1 to 1 1/2 hours.
 Take care here though – allowing certain wines to stand for much longer than this can cause oxidation.